The Bachelor of Science in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 Information on exit examinations and/or major field exams is available in the Undergraduate Academic Regulations and Information section of the catalog.

 Students graduating from this program will:

-- Be able to apply knowledge of computing and mathematics appropriate to the discipline
+- Be able to apply knowledge of discrete structures and computer organization appropriate to the discipline

 - Be able to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs